Introduction for Educators

 Irene S. LaRoche, Ed.D. is a teacher and social studies department chairperson at Amherst Regional Middle School in Amherst, Massachusetts, a clinical faculty member in the College of Education at the University of Massachusetts Amherst, and a 2019-2020 Climate Resiliency Fellow with Shelburne Farms organization in Vermont.

-Lexie Brearley is a middle school social studies teacher at Gateway Regional School in Huntington, Massachusetts.
+Lexie Brearley is a middle school teacher at Monomoy Middle School in Chatham, Massachusetts.

 Katerina Sherrick is a middle school social studies teacher at Westfield Middle School in Westfield, Massachusetts.